AbeHandler/website/_posts/2025-9-12-misqmethods.md

 <h3 style="margin-top: 15px;">Evaluate or demonstrate the solution</h3>

 Having introduced the problem and solution, MISQ methods articles proceed to some sort of evaluation or demonstration.
 You see a lot of different things here including Monte Carlo simulations, ML benchmark comparisons, case studies, and controlled experiments with real researchers.
-See the table below for details.
+See the table for details.

 <h3 style="margin-top: 15px;">Notes</h3>
 [1] A few methods papers don't fit this framework.
 For example, Wiesche et al. (2017) is more like a literature review.
 But the bulk of MISQ methods papers fit this broad template.